red-collar-official/flutter_kore/README.md

 );
 ```

+If you need to specify custom transition builder you can specify <b>routeBuilder</b> in navigation settings object
+or you can specify <b>customRouteBuilder</b> for specific route

 You can see how routes are specified in <b>example_navigation</b> example

 And here is also list of methods in <b>BaseNavigationInteractor</b>